floragunncom/search-guard-docs/installation.md

 ## Installing the plugin(s)

-Search Guard itself can be installed like any other Elasticsearch plugin.
-Of course, **replace the version number** in the following examples with the version suitable for your Elasticsearch installation.
+Search Guard can be installed like any other Elasticsearch plugin. **Replace the version number** in the following examples with the version suitable for your Elasticsearch installation.

 Make sure to install the plugins with the same user you run Elasticsearch.
 For example, if you installed Elasticsearch using the official Debian packages, it is executed with user `elasticsearch`.